Bmibaby: History

 Continued expansion for the airline led to it opening further bases at Cardiff in October 2002, Manchester in May 2003, Durham Tees Valley in October 2003, Birmingham in January 2005. and Belfast City Airport in March 2012.
 Insufficient passenger numbers led to the closure of the Durham Tees Valley base in 2006, followed by both Cardiff and Manchester in 2011 to make way for expansion in the Midlands and the new base at Belfast City.

 On 1 March 2007, the airline announced an initiative for business travellers with an "only choose what you need" approach, allowing passengers to choose from a range of services such as ticket flexibility, executive lounge access and on-line check in, and only pay for the services they used.
-The company also announced that BMI's frequent flyers could now gain Diamond Club miles.
+The company also announced that Diamond Club miles could now be earned on bmibaby flights.

-By 2007, Bmibaby had nine Boeing 737 aircraft based at East Midlands Airport, making it their biggest base, however in December 2008 the airline announced that it would be suspending five routes from the airport as a result of a reduction in the number of customers booking city-breaks.
+By 2007, bmibaby had nine Boeing 737 aircraft based at East Midlands Airport, making it their biggest base; however, in December 2008, the airline announced that it would be suspending five routes from the airport as a result of a reduction in the number of customers booking city-breaks.